Return to Work

 (iii) disablement,

-(iv) industrial disease, or
+(iv) occupational disease, or

-arising out of and in the course of employment and includes a recurrence of an injury and an aggravation of a pre-existing condition but does not include stress other than stress that is a reaction to a traumatic event or events;
+(v) death as a result of an injury arising out of and in the course of employment and includes a recurrence of an injury and an aggravation of a pre-existing condition but does not include stress other than stress that is a reaction to a traumatic event or events;

 (i) unemployment insurance contributions for those earnings,